robincornett/display-featured-image-genesis/README.md

 * display the image above your post/page content, centered and up to the width of the content, if your image is larger than your Medium Media Setting, and less than or equal to your Large Media Setting.
 * display _nothing_ if your featured image width is less than or equal to your Medium Media Setting.
 * display _nothing_ if your featured image is already displayed in your content (the original image, not a resized version).
+* display a _default featured image_ as a backstretch image if one is uploaded.

-__New in 1.2.0:__ you can now use the WordPress Customizer to set a _Default Featured Image_ to be used site-wide.
-This image will be used on any post/page/custom post type which does not have a featured image set.
+__New in 1.2.0:__ on the Media Settings page, you can now upload a _Default Featured Image_ to be used site-wide.
+This image will be used on any post/page/custom post type which does not have a featured image set, plus archive and taxonomy pages.

 _Note: This plugin works with the Genesis Framework and child themes only._